Chart Color Schemes

 Prospect is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Prospect's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Prospect stood at 33.6%, with mortgaged dwellings at 44.5% and rented ones at 21.9%.
-The median monthly mortgage repayment was $2,167, below Sydney metro's average of $2,427.
-The median weekly rent was $435, compared to Sydney metro's $470.
-Nationally, Prospect's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Prospect, as per the latest Census evaluation, 83.7% of dwellings were houses, with the remaining 16.3% being other types such as semi-detached homes and apartments.
+This is in contrast to Sydney metro's dwelling structure, which was 55.9% houses and 44.1% other dwellings.
+Home ownership in Prospect stood at 33.6%, with mortgaged dwellings making up 44.5% and rented dwellings comprising 21.9%.
+The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
+The median weekly rent figure in Prospect was recorded at $435, compared to Sydney metro's $470.
+Nationally, Prospect's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing